ucbi/uniform/README.md

 [![hex.pm](https://img.shields.io/hexpm/l/uniform.svg)](https://hex.pm/packages/uniform)
 [![Documentation](https://img.shields.io/badge/documentation-gray)](https://hexdocs.pm/uniform)

-With Uniform, developers maintain multiple Elixir apps inside a Base Project: a "monolith" containing every app.
+With Uniform, developers maintain multiple Elixir apps inside a Base Project – a "monolith" containing every app.
 Before deployment, the apps are "ejected" into separate codebases containing only the code needed by each app.

 The entire process is automated, so there's much less work required to start a new app or share capabilities between apps.